-Currently, when you are editing an article in the Newscoop administration interface you have the option of adding a map, and then you can add as many locations (point of interests) as you want.
-All those locations are stored in the database and can be displayed in article pages, but only together with the article those points are related to.
+When you edit an article in the Newscoop administration interface you have the option of adding a map, and then you can add as many locations (point of interest) as you want.
+All those locations are stored in the database and can be displayed in article pages, but in Newscoop 3 only together with the article those points are related to.

-The concept of multi-maps goes far beyond this.
-You will be able to set a map using several different options, grouping multiple locations regardless of which articles they belong to.
-It is called multi-maps because a single map will be able to display locations from multiple articles, but also because in a single article you will be able to display multiple maps.
+The concept of multi-maps in Newscoop 4 goes far beyond this.
+You can set a map using several different options, grouping multiple locations regardless of which article they belong to.
+It is called multi-maps because a single map can display locations from multiple articles, but also because in a single article you will be able to display multiple maps.

-It will be possible to do advanced stuff by defining a map specifying, for example:
+It is possible to do advanced stuff by defining a map specifying, for example:

-- from which articles you want to display locations, with all those points in a single map - one or more topics, then Newscoop will find all articles connected to those topics and display all the locations from those articles, again in a single map - the area (rectangle, polygon).
+- · from which articles you want to display locations, with all those points in a single map - one or more topics, then Newscoop will find all articles connected to those topics and display all the locations from those articles, again in a single map - the area (rectangle, polygon).
 Newscoop will look for all the locations matching this criteria and they will be displayed in a map

-It will be also possible to select a map, and then display the list of all the articles the journalists have written corresponding to the locations in that map.
+It is possible to select a map, and then display the list of all the articles the journalists have written corresponding to the locations in that map.